NataliaPapova/nataliapapova/README.md

 ## Natallia Papova
 ### QA Engineer

 I'm Natallia.
 I want to help companies to ensure their products are well tested and fit with quality standards.
 I have strong critical thinking skills and am well familiar with the basics of testing.
-I am a team player and willing to work with others to create and test software.
+I am a team player and willing to work with others to make software better.

 #### My CV
 [Link to my CV](https://drive.google.com/file/d/1op9Sgg7TocsNHZV9IasBHRoQ5cyfWXEu/view?usp=sharing)